 You can typically buy flights 11 months in advance.
 That flight may eventually change, but typically just by a few hours or so.
 Whether you planned just a month in advance or nearly a year, you could buy a ticket and be reasonably certain that’s the flight you’d take.

 That’s starting to pick up.
 But with travel still so unpredictable, airlines aren’t adjusting their schedules more than a month or two in advance.
-They’re selling flights for June 2021 as if it’s still June 2019.
+They’re selling flights for September 2021 as if it’s still September 2019.
+And that means you may get hit with a big change to your flights as it draws near.

-Take a look at United’s flights from Newark (EWR) to San Francisco (SFO) in June, for example.
-The airline is selling 15 flights a day, with departures almost every hour.
+Take a look at United’s flights from Newark (EWR) to San Francisco (SFO) in September, for example.
+The airline is selling eight nonstop flights a day.
+That’s a lot of flights – and as you look out to November, it increases to 15 daily frequencies, with flights departing every single hour from 6 a.m. to 9 p.m.

-But you can bet that United will actually operate less than half of those flights by the time June comes around.
+But you can bet that United will actually operate less than half of those flights – or even fewer.
 Why?
-Because next month, United is running just three flights a day on that route: One in the morning, one in the afternoon, and a final evening departure.
+Because this month, United is running just four flights a day on that route.

-But you can tell that American won’t actually let you pick from seven different departure times this summer because the airline is scheduled to operate just two flights a day next month.
+But American may not have seven different departure times this fall … because the airline is scheduled to operate just five flights a day this month.

 Read more: How Airlines are Generating Revenue on Flights that Will Never Take Off, from Skift